Other postgraduate courses

-Master’s degrees involve studies targeting people who wish to achieve academic or professional specialization in certain areas of knowledge.
-They entail at least 60 ECTS and the course duration is at least one academic year.
+- Master of permanent training.
+They are postgraduate level studies with an academic load of 60, 90 or 120 ECTS credits.
+They are aimed at people who want to achieve an academic or professional specialization in certain areas of knowledge.
+Its teaching duration is at least one academic year.

 What is the difference between (official) university master’s degrees and UPF-specific master’s degrees?

-(Official) master’s degree studies include specialized or multidisciplinary advanced training, aimed at academic or professional specialization or are an initiation into research activities.
-They give access to doctoral studies.
+(Official) master's degree studies include specialized or mutidisciplinary training, aimed at academic or professional specialization or are an initiation into research activities.
+They give acces to doctoral studies.

 Official master’s degrees are valid throughout Spain and at all of the universities that belong to the European Higher Education Area (EHEA).
 Official master’s degrees are subject to external evaluation processes and are included in the Register of Universities, Centres and Degrees (RUCT).

-They offer specialized training in areas that are generally not taken into account in official degrees.
+Masters of permanent training are studies that offer specialized training in areas that are generally not offered in official qualifications.